alessandropolverino/electron-feed-reader/docs/CONTRIBUTE.md

 ## Pull Request Process

-1. Fork the repo and create your branch from master.
+1. Fork the repo and create your branch from:

+   - "master" to solve bugs
+   - "develop" to add feature

 2. If you've added code that should be tested, add tests.

-3. If you have changed APIs, update the docs.
+3. If you have changed APIs or added a new Feature, update the docs.

 4. Ensure the tests pass.